sugaroverflow/bonbon-bureau/README.md

 ## What this repo is

-This repo is a public, conference-talk-friendly scaffold for:
+This repo is a scaffold for:

 - multi-agent operating conventions
 - agent roster and responsibilities